Pathoschild/smapi-mod-dump/source/Event Limiter/README.md

 Exclusions to which events are affected can also be configured.
 If there's a cutscene you never want skipped this can be done by listing its id in the Exceptions config option.

+Now with GMCM support!
+Long exception lists will extend past the textbox in the menu though.

 The mod does use Harmony, just FYI.

 Installation and use: